[This article was updated on 7 June 2018 to cover Wordfence 7.1.]

 - Type wordfence into the top-right Search Plugins box and press Return.

-- Find Wordfence Security in the search results, and click its Install Now button.
+- Find Wordfence Security – Firewall & Malware Scan in the search results, and click its Install Now button:

 - Wait for a few seconds while WordPress installs the plugin.
 When it’s done, the Install Now button changes to an Activate button.
 Click the button to activate the plugin.

 That’s it!
-WordPress is now installed and protecting your site.
+Wordfence is now installed and protecting your site.

 Setting Wordfence options

-Once you’ve installed and activated Wordfence, head on over to the Options page by choosing Wordfence > Options from the left-hand menu in the WordPress admin.
+Once you’ve installed and activated Wordfence, head on over to the Options page by choosing Wordfence > All Options from the left-hand menu in the WordPress admin.

 Most of the options are set to pretty good defaults, so you don’t need to touch them.
-However, there are a few options in the Basic Options section that you’ll definitely want to set:
+However, there are a few options in this page that you’ll definitely want to make sure you’ve set:

-- Enable automatic scheduled scans: This should be set by default.
-It makes Wordfence scan your site for hacks and malware once per day.
+- Scan Options > Scan Scheduling > Schedule Wordfence Scans: This should be set by default (with the ENABLED button highlighted).
+It makes Wordfence scan your site for hacks and malware once per day:

-- Update Wordfence automatically when a new version is released?: This setting automatically updates the Wordfence plugin every time a new version becomes available.
+- Wordfence Global Options > General Wordfence Options > Update Wordfence automatically when a new version is released?: This setting automatically updates the Wordfence plugin every time a new version becomes available.
 It’s a good idea to check this checkbox to keep your site as secure as possible.
 If it causes any problems, uncheck it again and remember to update your Wordfence regularly!

-- Where to email alerts: Make sure you enter your email address here, so that Wordfence can email you if it finds that your site’s been hacked.
+- Wordfence Global Options > General Wordfence Options > Where to email alerts: Make sure you enter your email address here, so that Wordfence can email you if it finds that your site’s been hacked:

-Once you’ve set these options, click the Save Options button to save your settings.
+Once you’ve checked through these options, click the SAVE CHANGES button at the top of the page to save your settings:

 Running your first scan